Dodgers’ Bauer suspended 2 seasons over alleged sex assault

 The pitcher has said the two engaged in rough sex at his Pasadena home at her suggestion and followed guidelines they agreed to in advance.
 Each encounter ended with them joking and her spending the night, he said.

+Bauer said in a statement sent through his representatives that he had a ”casual and wholly consensual sexual relationship from 2013-2018” with the woman, which began when he was pitching for the Triple-A team in Columbus.

+”None of our meetings ever involved a single non-consensual, let alone illegal, act,” Bauer said. ”In fact, she is the one who introduced me to choking, both in our relationship and as a consensual act during sex.
+The incidents she detailed to the Washington Post – and specifically the one that involved non-consensual choking in which she claims to have convulsed and woken up on a hotel floor – absolutely never occurred, in any capacity.”

-After winning his first Cy Young Award with the Cincinnati Reds in 2020, Bauer agreed to a $102 million, three-year contract to join his hometown Dodgers.
+After winning his first Cy Young with the Cincinnati Reds in 2020, Bauer agreed to join his hometown Dodgers.
 He did not pitch after June 29 and finished with an 8-2 record and a 2.59 ERA in 17 appearances.
 He was paid his $28 million salary last year.

-“The Dodgers organization takes all allegations of this nature very seriously and does not condone or excuse any acts of domestic violence or sexual assault,” the team’s statement said.
-“We’ve cooperated fully with MLB’s investigation since it began, and we fully support MLB’s Joint Domestic Violence, Sexual Assault, and Child Abuse Policy, and the Commissioner’s enforcement of the Policy.
-We understand that Trevor has the right to appeal the Commissioner’s decision.
-Therefore, we will not comment further until the process is complete.”
+”The Dodgers organization takes all allegations of this nature very seriously and does not condone or excuse any acts of domestic violence or sexual assault,” the team’s statement said. ”We’ve cooperated fully with MLB’s investigation since it began, and we fully support MLB’s” policy and enforcement.